Lyceum/LyceumDocs.jl/README.md

 LyceumDocs.jl is part of the Lyceum eco-system and [contains the documentation](https://lyceum.github.io/LyceumDocs.jl/dev/) for several of the packages it is comprised of, alongside tutorials.
 To contribute, see below.

+# UPDATE

+These docs are tremendously out of date.
+Instead you may find working code snippets at the following repository for a MuJoCo model based around the Franka Emika robot arm: [FrankaTest](https://github.com/klowrey/FrankaTest)

 ## Contributing